crf8472/libarcstk/BUILD.md

 building the documentation.
 Only this configuration option will create the target ``doc`` that can be used to build the documentation.

 Doxygen is required for building the documentation.

 The documentation can be build as a set of static HTML pages (recommended) or as a PDF manual using LaTeX (experimental, very alpha).

+If you decide to build HTML, you may choose either the stock HTML output of doxygen or the HTML output styled by m.css.
+Doxygen's stock HTML output is stable but looks outdated.
+The m.css-styled output is much, much more user-friendly, clean and fit for documentation of modern C++.
+On the other hand it is more cutting edge and therefore not as stable as doxygen's stock HTML output.
+Credits for the amazing m.css tool go to [mozra][3].

 ### Quickstart: Doxygen Stock HTML